hjl19911127/vue-drawer-layout/README.md

           </div>
 </vue-drawer-layout>
 ```
-Or you can set every prop as you want to get a fantastic drawer like mobile QQ has.
+Or you can set every prop as you want to get a fantastic drawer like mobile QQ has(It act below the main content and with distance is 1/3 of the main content drag).

 ```html
 <vue-drawer-layout